fenstrat/next-level-searchapi-ds-wellington/slides.md

 <div class="fragment fade-in">Empty facets (zero results) don't disappear!</div>

 Notes:
-- The difference comes when a facet is clicked
+- The difference comes when a facet is activated
 - Here, Program 2 has been clicked
 - ➡️ Facets with zero results **still show**
 - In normal facetting these results would not be show at all, as they're not part of the query results